LaszloLueck/Pihole2Influx/README.md

 	 return Option.None<string>();
  }}
 ```
-As you can see, i compare the complete result-string from  with the terminator-string
+As you can see, i compare the complete result-string from strinbuilder with the terminator-string.
+And voila, everything works fine now.
+I will inspect the behavior until tomorrow.
+I update my project on 17:30 and since then, i could not see any error  then i will remove the influxdb code for the exceptions

 ### 2020-11-30
 #### Updated docker-compose file